-First off, understand that I am not trying to pass the Shovelation off as a translation.
+This should make it clear (I would hope) that the Shovelation is not a translation.
 Oh, I know a smattering of Greek, but I don’t possess the Biblical language skills to even begin such a project as to create a new translation.
-But then with the number of English translations available today do we really need one more?
+And you know what?
+With the number of English translations available today, we don’t really need any more, do we?
 Aside from a few discrepancies (some important, some not) and/or easier readability, most versions confirm that another translation will end up saying pretty much the same thing.
 And that’s a good thing, as it should assure us that scholars the world over have agreed that most versions have done a good job translating the available Greek manuscripts into decent English equivalents.

-Of course, many insist upon a perfect translation, or even THE perfect translation.
-Some think they already have it, others still strive to achieve it.
-Either way, do you really think a perfect translation could give perfect understanding?
-Before you answer, consider that the Pharisees not only understood but were fluent in Greek and Hebrew, and it didn’t do them much good.
+And for those who insist upon a perfect translation, or even THE perfect translation, I have to ask a simple question: Do you really think a perfect translation can give perfect understanding?
+Now, before you answer, consider that the Pharisees not only understood but were fluent in Greek and Hebrew, and it didn’t seem to do them much good.
 Understanding words and/or studying original manuscripts (which, by the way, we no longer have) was never the end-all to a true understanding of God.
+Never!
 The religious scholars and leaders who lived during the time of Jesus assumed they understood truth because they studied and quoted from the authoritative writings of Moses.
 Jesus told them:

 You search the Scriptures because you think that in them you have eternal life; it is these that testify about Me; and you are unwilling to come to Me so that you may have life … For if you believed Moses, you would believe Me, for he wrote about Me.
 But if you do not believe his writings, how will you believe My words?
 John 5:39,40,46,47 NASB

-If Paul, Peter, James or John were to write their letters today we wouldn't recognize them.
-They would be too relevant and easy to understand -- like real letters!
+If Paul, Peter, James or John were to write their letters today, I seriously doubt if many would even recognize them.
+Why?
+Because they would be too relevant and easy to understand – just like real letters!
 We try so hard to figure out what the Bible might be saying to US, but do we think it was originally this difficult?
-Look for a special meaning and you will lose the real meaning; get an idea of what it meant to THEM and you will understand what it means to YOU.
-This is why I am writing the Shovelation.
+Those who look for special meanings usually lose the real meaning.
+If you can get an idea of what it meant to THEM, you will understand what it means to YOU.